begmaroman/go-micro-boilerplate/README.md

 Use [Go modules][gomodules] to manage dependencies of the project.

-*NOTE: There are no tests in the project, this is a different story :)*
+*NOTE 1: There are no tests in the project, this is a different story :)*

 ### Install [protoc][protoc]